-Kids have a knack of growing out of everything that they own at the time you need them to least.
+Kids have a knack for growing out of everything that they own at the time you need them to last.
 Naturally, we want our children to look smart and presentable, but by ensuring that they look their best we do not have to part with huge sums of money in the process.
 It’s not like I’m letting you in on the world’s biggest un-kept secret that kids grow out of their stuff fast!

-There are so many ways for frugal parents to save a fortune on kids clothes.
+There are so many ways for frugal parents to save a fortune on kids’ clothes.
 Clothing outlets tend to sell big names for a nominal sum.
 While the clothes may be from last season, this does not mean you have compromised quality.
 Your kids will look like the bell of the ball once you have decked them out in their finery.
 Buying clothes ‘out of season’ will save you a fortune, and they will still look adorable.

-Other great ways of saving money on children’s clothing is to buy gender neutral clothes, especially for newborns and babies.
-For some unbeknown reason, retailers seem to hike the price up of pink or blue clothing, by sticking to gender neutral colours, you can accessorise with different colours should you want to make a statement.
+Other great ways of saving money on children’s clothing is to buy gender-neutral clothes, especially for newborns and babies.
+For some unbeknown reason, retailers seem to hike the price up of pink or blue clothing, by sticking to gender-neutral colours, you can accessorise with different colours should you want to make a statement.